- Do you offer virtual Q&A sessions?

 Average TOEFL: 102 (89 – 116)

 Please note, students with low scores in one or more area normally have high scores in another area and/or strong letters of reference and/or research experience.
 Please review the minimum criteria for admission on our admissions site.

 Do I need to contact a potential supervisor before applying?

 No, you are not required to contact a potential supervisor.
 However, you should review the research being conducted by our department to determine if it is of interest to you.
 Our Research Overview page summarizes departmental research projects and collaborations; individual faculty members’ research interests are described on their webpages, which you can find via our department directory.
 You can contact individual researchers to find out more about their work or projects available.
 However, please note that admission decisions are made by the graduate admissions committee.
 For questions about application requirements or admission decisions please review our websites or email email@example.com.

 How are graduate students supported financially?

 Prospective students do not have to apply separately for financial support.
-All prospective students with complete applications are considered for available assistantships and fellowships positions.
+All prospective students with complete applications are considered for all available assistantships and fellowships positions.

 Students are also strongly encouraged to apply for external graduate fellowships, like the NSF Graduate Research Fellowship.
 For further details, please visit the Financial Support page.